WWIC: Formatting

 The station streams via the internet and also has an app devoted to local weather coverage.

 History

 The station was founded in 1950 as a 250-watt station broadcasting on 1050 kHz as WCRI, under the ownership of Pat M. Courington.
-The station was assigned the WWIC call letters by the Federal Communications Commission on February 4, 1982.
+The station was assigned the WWIC call sign by the Federal Communications Commission on February 4, 1982.

-When the callsign was changed, it stood for the phrase "We Worship In Christ", to promote the gospel format that aired at the time.
+When the call sign was changed, it stood for the phrase "We Worship In Christ", to promote the gospel format that aired at the time.